Details About This

-Since 1995, the Women’s Fund of Greater Green Bay, a fund of the Greater Green Bay Community Foundation, has given over $875,000 to programs and projects of northeast Wisconsin non-profit organizations that expand opportunities for women and girls.
+Since 1995, the Women’s Fund of Greater Green Bay, a fund of the Greater Green Bay Community Foundation, has given over $1.4 million to programs and projects of northeast Wisconsin nonprofit organizations that expand opportunities for women and girls.

 - Programs that encourage and develop self-esteem and leadership in women and girls, especially those ages 9-15.